"Since my arrival it has been such a vivid time of learning and breakthroughs there is no easy way to summarise."

 I have been studying at Goldsmiths preparing my PhD thesis about 20th-century musical temporality.
 My current research is a natural development of my Masters degree in Musicology at the University of São Paulo, Brazil, and is supported by CAPES scholarship and University Federal of Paraná where I am assistant professor in the arts department.

+Some years ago, I realised that my doctoral studies would be greatly improved if performed abroad, since the musical repertoire I am interested in is essentially European.
+After an intense period of searching I finally decided on London and specifically on Goldsmiths, because of the richness of new musical experiences that such a multicultural environment could offer.
+Actually, walking around Goldsmiths you meet people from everywhere.
+It is really a cheerful and exciting place.
 No doubts I have made the best choice in choosing Goldsmiths to perform my doctoral studies in the UK.
 Since my arrival it has been such a vivid time of learning and breakthroughs there is no easy way to summarise, but for sure it has been a time of new ideas and new sonorities to be explored and shared.
 Perhaps the open minded surroundings is what I am enjoying the most, especially getting involved in a research degree.

 There are a number of musical opportunities at Goldsmiths, from solo performance to orchestral practice.
 The Department of Music has a set of individual practice rooms, facilities for the development of studio and applied composition, and offers a large collection of books and journals covering all branches of musicology.